 Once you select a hotel, Disneyland Paris will try and entice you with alternative packages, particularly alternative dates.
 You can usually just ignore this screen, but if you have flexible dates it is a good idea to check the offers, as prices can vary by hundreds of dollars (or maybe you can add a night for a very small amount).

 Next, you'll choose your room.
 The price you have been given until now has been the standard room offering, but if your interested in a larger room, club level, or suites, you'll make that selection here.
 (We've chosen Disney's Sequoia Lodge to continue our example.)

 Notice in the above screenshot that certain room types offer perks like "Hotel FASTPASS."
 We cover the value of this specific perk in our guide to Fastpass at Disneyland Paris.

 Once you've chosen your room, you'll move on to the add-ons offered at Disneyland Paris.
 The major one of these is the meal plan.
 We don't know of a comprehensive review of the Disneyland Paris meal plan, but most reviewers frown on Disneyland Paris food and opt to eat in Disney Village instead.
 We survived as vegetarians at Disneyland Paris with minimal complaints.

-Disneyland Paris also treats certain meals—like character breakfasts and Buffalo Bill's Wilde West Show—as "add-ons".
-It's worth noting these are the only meal reservations you can book online.
+Disneyland Paris also treats certain meals—like character breakfasts and Buffalo Bill's Wild West Show—as "add-ons".
 If you don't purchase them now, you can call Disneyland Paris later and add them to your reservation.